top of page

 RADIO THEATER NOW

 Radio theater is making a comeback!
 Series like Playing on Air and LA Theaterworks’ Radio Theatre stream original audio productions of plays.
 Playing on Air concentrates on short contemporary works by acclaimed playwrights such as Lynn Nottage and David Ives.
 LA Theaterworks produces recordings of classics by playwrights including Henrik Ibsen and Arthur Miller, as well as contemporary works by writers like Tom Stoppard and David Auburn.
 These on-air series can be downloaded as podcasts.
 Listening to the plays, voiced by such compelling actors as Tony winners Audra McDonald, Bill Irwin, Tonya Pinkins, Laura Linney and Bobby Cannavale brings a vital intimacy and connection to the works—enhancing onstage productions and in many cases making them ancillary.
+Stick after the recording, as one of the great joys is the post-"show" discussions between creator Claudia Catania and the artists.

 AUDIOBOOK OF THE MONTH